swapplicant/hrquestions/README.md

 ### Nothing is true.
 Everything is permitted
 The applicants are allowed to use third-party libraries, change the structure of the application, modify the entire codebase as they see fit and add external open-source tooling.
 Just beware of time restrictions.
 Feel free to use the internet for research as well.
-*PS: copying and adapting proprietary code that is brough from home or former company you worked on is* **NOT ALLOWED** *because it misses the point of a hands-on exam and the habilities we are trying to assess plus we consider it unethical in an exam (try to work with the instructions provided and research)*
+*PS: copying and adapting proprietary code that is brought from home or from a former company you worked at is* **NOT ALLOWED** *because it misses the point of a hands-on exam and the abilities we are trying to assess, plus we consider it unethical in an exam (try to work with the instructions provided and research)*

 ### What we are NOT testing
 - Design concepts: no styling, animations or 'making it look pretty' are necessary at all
-- Performance tunning: not required to find the most performatic solution, minify and concatenate files, compress data flows, etc
+- Performance tunning: not required to find the most high performance solution, minify and concatenate files, compress data flows, etc
 - Client-side routing: not required to implement or use any native or thirdy party angular routing library.
 Navigation will be limited to the todo list
-- Security concepts: not required to encrypt, hash data.
+- Security concepts: not required to encrypt, or hash data.
 Don't worry about information leak.
 No need to implement authentication and authorization
 - Infrastructure and Protocols: there's no need to worry about any IT infrastructure, all the communication between client-side and server-side (and/or datasource) should be local.
-The only communication protocol being used is 'basic' http, there's no need to get creative with webscokects, SSE, messaging, etc
+The only communication protocol being used is 'basic' http, there's no need to get creative with websockets, SSE, messaging, etc
-- Cross-browser compatibility: the application has to work only in `Chrome`, don't worry about other browsers
+- Cross-browser compatibility: the application only has to work in `Chrome`, don't worry about other browsers

 ### The practical part
 - The applicant will be given a fully configured machine with the proper tooling installed and configured for the exam
 - Project will be already cloned in the machine, set to a applicant specific branch and imported on Visual Studio ready to deploy
 - **[IMPORTANT]** The expected time for finishing the question is 1.5 hours, but there´s actually no fixed time limit.
-The applicant is free to span some extra time on it if he wishes to. **Quality is what counts the most.**
+The applicant is free to span some extra time on it if they wish to. **Quality is what counts the most.**
-- **[IMPORTANT]** Once the applicant is finished he needs to **push his branch to github and open a Pull Request against the master branch.
-He should also include a plain txt file, or a comment on the commit, mentioning the amount of time taken to finish it (e.g: 1h30m, 1h08m, 44m etc...)**
+- **[IMPORTANT]** Once the applicant is finished they need to **push their branch to github and open a Pull Request against the master branch.
+They should also include a plain txt file, or a comment on the commit, mentioning the amount of time taken to finish it (e.g: 1h30m, 1h08m, 44m etc...)**

 ---